SolidLabResearch/derived-resources-component/README.md

 ### Filter

-This is the identifier of a resource that contains a valid SPARQL query.
+This is the identifier of a resource that contains a valid filter.
+One type of filter is a SPARQL query, for all types, see [here](documentation/filters.md).

 In case the template contains a URL template, the resulting variable(s) can be used here.
 This is done with a simple string replacement on the query.